-- 54. The ELPD Assessors have nearly completed the assessments of properties which involve the assessment of subrogated-only losses.
-There remain a small number of complex assessments involving council properties which have all been allocated to Crawfords to finalise. - 55.
-As of 31 August 2016, 2426 subrogated ELPD claims have now been assessed and issued as preliminary tranches to each insurer which has registered claims in this proceeding. - 56.
-The process for issuing PNOAs for subrogated-only losses was outlined broadly in my affidavit dated 17 June 2017.
+- 54. The ELPD Assessors have a larger number of outstanding assessments which involve the assessment of subrogated-only losses.
+The ELPD assessors have been instructed to prioritise the assessment of properties involving the assessment of above-insurance properties as such claims require ELPD Assessors to consult with group members about their uninsured losses and are more time-intensive to complete.
+It is anticipated that once the PNOAs assessing above-insurance losses are complete it will not take long for the ELPD assessors to finalise these PNOAs. - 55.
+To date, no PNOAs have been issued to any insurers in this proceeding.
+The ELPD SDS Team will commence issuing tranches of PNOAs this month to the insurers. - 56.
+The process for issuing PNOAs for subrogated-only losses was outlined broadly in my affidavit dated 16 June 2016.
 Section E4.2 of the SDS contemplates that the ELPD Assessor will deliver a PNOA directly to the ELPD claimant.
 In order to facilitate the process of issuing PNOAs to insurers in the most efficient way possible, I have instructed ELPD Assessors to provide PNOAs pertaining to subrogated claims directly to the ELPD SDS Team.
-The SDS Team has collated these claims by insurer and issued a single PNOA to each insurer on behalf of multiple ELPD Assessors.
-The PNOA for insurers contains: - (a) The loss address as recorded by the SDS Team and confirmed by the ELPD Assessor; - (b) The loss address originally registered by the insurer; - (c) The insured's name; - (d) The identity of the ELPD Assessor who assessed each registered subrogated claim; - (e) The amount registered by the insurer in this proceeding in accordance with Order 4 of the class closure orders dated 24 January 2013; and - (f) The assessed amount. - 57.
-Should an insurer identify an error or omission with any of the ELPD claims assessed, they have 14 days to deliver a statement with an explanation of the perceived error or omission.
-We have asked insurers to deliver notice of any dispute to the ELPD SDS Team with the following:
+The SDS Team will collate these claims by insurer and issue a single PNOA to each insurer on behalf of multiple ELPD Assessors.
+The PNOA for insurers contains: - (a) The loss address as recorded by the SDS Team and confirmed by the ELPD Assessor: - (b) The loss address originally registered by the insurer; - (c) The insured's name; - (d) The identity of the ELPD Assessor who assessed each registered subrogated claim;